Florence Nightingale: Crimean War

 Florence Nightingale's most famous contribution came during the Crimean War, which became her central focus when reports got back to Britain about the horrific conditions for the wounded at the military hospital on the Asiatic side of the Bosporus, opposite Constantinople, at Scutari (modern-day Üsküdar in Istanbul).
 Britain and France entered the war against Russia on the side of the Ottoman Empire.
 On 21 October 1854, she and the staff of 38 women volunteer nurses including her head nurse Eliza Roberts and her aunt Mai Smith, and 15 Catholic nuns (mobilised by Henry Edward Manning) were sent (under the authorisation of Sidney Herbert) to the Ottoman Empire.
 On the way, Nightingale was assisted in Paris by her friend Mary Clarke.
 The volunteer nurses worked about 295 nmi away from the main British camp across the Black Sea at Balaklava, in the Crimea.

 Nightingale arrived at Selimiye Barracks in Scutari early in November 1854.
-Her team found that poor care for wounded soldiers was being delivered by overworked medical staff in the face of official indifference.
+Her team found that poor care for wounded British soldiers was being delivered by overworked medical staff in the face of official indifference.
 Medicines were in short supply, hygiene was being neglected, and mass infections were common, many of them fatal.
-There was no equipment to process food for the patients.
+There was no equipment to process food for the patients:

 After Nightingale sent a plea to The Times for a government solution to the poor condition of the facilities, the British Government commissioned Isambard Kingdom Brunel to design a prefabricated hospital that could be built in England and shipped to the Dardanelles.
 The result was Renkioi Hospital, a civilian facility that, under the management of Edmund Alexander Parkes, had a death rate less than one tenth of that of Scutari.

 Stephen Paget in the Dictionary of National Biography asserted that Nightingale reduced the death rate from 42% to 2%, either by making improvements in hygiene herself, or by calling for the Sanitary Commission.
-For example, Nightingale implemented handwashing and other hygiene practices in the war hospital in which she worked.
+For example, Nightingale implemented handwashing in the hospital where she worked.

-During her first winter at Scutari, 4,077 soldiers died there.
+During her first winter at Scutari, 4,077 British soldiers died there.
 Ten times more soldiers died from illnesses such as typhus, typhoid, cholera, and dysentery than from battle wounds.
 With overcrowding, defective sewers and lack of ventilation, the Sanitary Commission had to be sent out by the British government to Scutari in March 1855, almost six months after Nightingale had arrived.
 The commission flushed out the sewers and improved ventilation.
 Death rates were sharply reduced, but she never claimed credit for helping to reduce the death rate.
 Head Nurse Eliza Roberts nursed Nightingale through her critical illness of May 1855.

-In 2001 and 2008 the BBC released documentaries that were critical of Nightingale's performance in the Crimean War, as were some follow-up articles published in The Guardian and the Sunday Times.
-Nightingale scholar Lynn McDonald has dismissed these criticisms as "often preposterous", arguing they are not supported by the primary sources.
+In 2001 and 2008, the BBC released documentaries that were critical of Nightingale's performance in the Crimean War, as were some follow-up articles published in The Guardian and the Sunday Times.
+Nightingale scholar Lynn McDonald has dismissed these criticisms as "often preposterous", arguing they are not supported by primary sources.